Why Scientists Think ‘No Nut November’ Is Nonsense

 Despite claims that abstaining from orgasms for a month has benefits, the science is on the side of ejaculation.

 Healthy men should just say no to “No Nut November.”
 What is No Nut November?
 It’s the annual, month-long event focused on abstaining from sex and masturbation.
-Although proponents claim that there are sexual and mental health benefits of not masturbating, there is absolutely no research or data suggesting that abstaining from ejaculation improves focus, boosts testosterone, or reduces compulsive behaviors.
-Meanwhile, what started out as a jokey internet meme has become inexorably entangled with the “No Fap” movement, which empowers far-right conspiracies, misogynistic hate groups, and harmful pseudo-science.
+So is No Nut November healthy?
+Although proponents claim that there are sexual and mental health benefits of not masturbating, there’s absolutely no research or data suggesting that abstaining from ejaculation improves focus, boosts testosterone, or reduces compulsive behaviors.
+Meanwhile, what started out as a jokey internet meme has become inexorably entangled with the “No Fap” movement, which empowers far-right conspiracies, misogynistic hate groups, and harmful pseudoscience.

-“I think ‘No Nut November’ is largely anti-science,” psychophysiologist and neuroscientist Nicole Prause, Ph.D., tells Fatherly.
-“The new designation, and it is hardly a tradition, appears supported most by the for-profit NoFap company, some religious organizations, and groups like Proud Boys.
+“I think ‘No Nut November’ is largely anti-science,” says psychophysiologist and neuroscientist Nicole Prause, Ph.D.
+“The new designation — and it is hardly a tradition — appears supported most by the for-profit NoFap company, some religious organizations, and groups like Proud Boys.
 These are largely known for their very young male members and misogyny.”

 Although some people have tried to use No Nut November to raise money and awareness for prostate cancer, at least some data suggests that men who ejaculate regularly are at lower risk of prostate cancer.
 Studies have also found ties between ejaculation and improved memory, deeper sleep, improved immune cell function, and decreased inflammation, Prause says.

 Still, the evidence in favor of ejaculation hasn’t stopped No Nut November from spreading the seed of misinformation all over the internet.
 For instance, proponents of No Nut November often claim that withholding ejaculation increases fertility, despite the fact that studies actually suggest the opposite.